nielslange/smntcs-admin-maintenance/README.txt

 == Changelog ==

+= 2.4 (2025.04.02) =

+- Tested up to WordPress 6.8

 = 2.3 (2024.10.29) =

-- Test up to WordPress 6.7
+- Tested up to WordPress 6.7
-- Migrate e2e tests from Cypress to Playwright
+- Migrated e2e tests from Cypress to Playwright

 = 2.2 (2024.10.02) =

-- Test up to WordPress 6.6
+- Tested up to WordPress 6.6

 = 2.1 (2023.10.15) =

-- Test up to WordPress 6.4
+- Tested up to WordPress 6.4

 = 2.0 (2022.12.03) =

-- Test up to WordPress 6.1
+- Tested up to WordPress 6.1

 = 1.10 (2022.05.07) =

-- Test up to WordPress 6.0
+- Tested up to WordPress 6.0

 = 1.9 (2022.04.20) =

-- Test up to WordPress 5.9
+- Tested up to WordPress 5.9

 = 1.8 (2022.01.09) =

-- Test up to WordPress 5.8
+- Tested up to WordPress 5.8

 = 1.7 (2020.12.22) =

-- Add e2e tests
-- Test up to WordPress 5.6
+- Tested up to WordPress 5.6
+- Added e2e tests

 = 1.6 (2019.10.13) =

-- Test up to WordPress 5.3
+- Tested up to WordPress 5.3

 = 1.5 (2019.05.13) =

-- Test up to WordPress 5.2
+- Tested up to WordPress 5.2
-- Update GPLv2 to GPLv3

 = 1.4 (2019.04.04) =